roy-ganz/toql/book/src/3-api/1-introduction.md

 In a bigger project you may want to feed configuration or authentication values into your SQL.
 This is done through so called auxiliary parameters (aux params).

-There are two ways to feed in aux params:
+There are three ways to feed in aux params:
 - You can put them in the context and they will be available as long as the backend object lives
 - You can also ship them with a query and they will be available only for that query
+- You can map aux params to a field.
+Used to configure [field handlers](../4-derive/5-field-handlers.md).

 Here how to put them in the context: